What if he had lived?

 Would we have gotten so deeply involved in Vietnam?

-Would his personal demons finally have come back to haunt them?
+Would his personal demons finally have come back to haunt him?

 Many far smarter than I debate these issues.